aleksander-mendoza/SolomonoffLib/README.md

     f <: [a-z] → .*

 The most important difference between `&&` and `->` is in polymorphic variance.
 In order to understand it better you should remember that `&&` and `->` are not really types by themselves, but rather type constructors.
 Just like `|` takes two arguments and performs their union, the same holds here. `->` takes two arguments, which are types, and returns a third type (higher-order functions are not allowed, unfortunately).
 Consider a Java-like example of `Pair<Cat,Dog> <: Pair<Animal,Animal>` and `Function<Animal,Dog> <: Function<Cat,Animal>`.
-In order words, `&&` is covariant on both parameters, whereas `->` is contravariant on th left parameter and convariant on the right one. **Note:** typechecking `&&` is quadratic, whereas typechecking `->` is an exponential operation.
-However most of the time it should not be any problem.
+In order words, `&&` is covariant on both parameters, whereas `->` is contravariant on th left parameter and convariant on the right one. **Note:** typechecking `&&` is quadratic, whereas typechecking `->` is an exponential operation (becase covariance means checking if nondeterministic language is a _subset_ of deterministic one, whereas contravariance is done by checking if nondeterministic language is a _superset_ of deterministic one, which is equivalent to checking if deterministic is subset of nondeterministic, which is a hard problem).
+However most of the time, when automata are not too large, it should not be any problem.

 Notice that if `f` is of type `A -> B` then any string accepted by `A` is also accepted by `f` but the opposite doesn't hold.